Software Engineering: A Modern Approach

 , we must update all

-visitors with a new method: visit(Truck)
+visitors to include a new method: visit(Truck)

 .